44534/networkdesign/README.md

 (1.48485115,(1 [ 2 [ 3 [ 4 ] ] ],(1 [ 2 , 3 , 4 ],[ ({1,2},0.45662925) , ({1,3},0.51373264) , ({1,4},0.51455520) , ({2,3},0.28545100) , ({2,4},0.36236744) , ({3,4},0.25791974) ])))
 ```
 The instances are grouped by the optimum tree.
-For each optimum tree a new line is printed, if there is an ne tree with a higher lower bound on the PoS.
+For each optimum tree, a new line is printed, if there is an ne tree with a higher lower bound on the PoS.
 These lines are of the form
 `(lower bound, (ne tree, scaling factors on the edges ))`.
-After the complete enumeration the highest lower bound is printed after `--------` in the format `(lower bound, (opt tree, (ne tree, scaling factors)))`.
+After the complete enumeration, the highest lower bound is printed after `--------` in the format `(lower bound, (opt tree, (ne tree, scaling factors)))`.
 Trees are given recursively by `node label [list of subtrees]` for example:
 ```
 1 [ 2 [ 3 [ 4 ] ] ] and 1 [ 2 , 3 , 4 ] correspond to